AustinHackers/austinhackers.github.io/aboutus.md

 recruitment for your company, come prepared to buy drinks/alcohol for everyone in attendance.

+*The time-format for the meetings will now consist of 1 minute for setup, 10 minutes of talking, and 5 minutes of QA.
+These times will be strictly enforced due to our growth and difficulties with people going over these limits.*

+*You must speak.
+If it is your first time come prepared to talk or you will be required to do so on your second visit.
+Failure to speak will result in being removed from the venue.*

 ### Participation
 Participation is mandatory for continued membership in the group.
 What this means, is that to retain a subscription to the mailing list, and